 But there’s much more.
 Chapter 2 of the Commission’s report highlights challenges and potential solutions to data access that can improve the evaluation community.
 Chapter 3 features improvements for privacy protections that go above and beyond approaches applied in much of government today.
 Chapter 4 offers a new solution to a long-standing issue about securely linked data together, including for evaluation.
 And Chapter 5 describes the basic capacity gaps in government today, along with strategies to vastly improve government’s coordination and infrastructure.

-, and that generating this evidence is really possible.
+In my opinion, today marks a major milestone for our country in recognizing that government needs better information to guide policymaking, and that generating this evidence is really possible.
 I hope the evaluation community in Washington, D.C. will review, consider, discuss, and work to improve government’s capacity to better enable evaluation in support of evidence-based policymaking.

 NICK HART, PH.D. is the President of Washington Evaluators in 2017 and served as the Policy and Research Director for the U.S. Commission on Evidence-Based Policymaking.
 The views presented here are those of the author and do not represent the official position of the U.S. Government, including the Office of Management Budget and the Commission on Evidence-Based Policymaking.